readthedocs/readthedocs.org/docs/user/guides/setup/git-repo-automatic.rst

 we are issued a secret OAuth token from your Git provider.

 Using the secret token,
-we can automatically configure the repository that you select in the :doc:`project import </intro/add-project>`.
+we can automatically configure repositories during :doc:`project creation </intro/add-project>`.
 We also use the token to send back build statuses and preview URLs for :doc:`pull requests </pull-requests>`.

 .. _OAuth: https://en.wikipedia.org/wiki/OAuth